l3wk3m/house/README.md

 - There is also a variable I've declared called 'escape' that takes a boolean value.
 I would like to update the code block in the play() method to instead call a function that runs a check if escape passes as true or not.
 If it does, the user can get ending 3, the 'true ending', escaping the house.
 The logic of this is already present in the game but in future I would like to use this variable within an external method to more eloquently handly this process.

+- I would like to get the try/except block that checks for I/O errors working.

 ## Technologies Used

 - [HTML5](https://en.wikipedia.org/wiki/HTML5)